-- 3.9.1 Options Following First Sample Failure.
-If the FHR or Maximum GPM test has a result that confirms the Draw Pattern, refer to Section 3.9.1.1.
-If the FHR or Maximum GPM test has a failing result that gives the sample a different Draw Pattern, refer to Section 3.9.1.2. - 3.9.1.1 First Sample Failure with the Same Draw Pattern.
-When the Participant is notified of a first sample certified rating failure, the Participant has seven (7) calendar days to select one of the following options: - Re-rate the Basic Model and its derivatives proportionate to the failed test results (Not available for Grid-Enabled Water Heater failing FHR in locked condition).
+3.9.1 Options Following First Sample Failure.

+3.9.1.1 First Sample Failure with the Same Draw Pattern.
+For test failures that confirm the Draw Pattern, the Participant will be notified of a first sample certified rating failure.
+The Participant has seven (7) calendar days to select one of the following options:

+- Re-rate the Basic Model and its derivatives proportionate to the failed test results (Not available for Grid-Enabled Water Heater failing FHR in locked condition).
 If the Basic Model is a Grandfathered Model and the Participant chooses to rerate the UEF, an EF test shall be conducted on the sample to determine compliance with the federal minimum.
 The EF test result shall be greater than or equal to 95.0% of the federal minimum; - Test additional samples (up to 3).
 The Participant shall establish the number of additional samples to be tested at the time of choosing this option (samples shall be available within the time frame and procedure allotted in Section 3 following notification of decision to AHRI via Manufacturer's Decision Form [MDF]).
-Please refer to section 3.9.3 for information on how compliance will be determined when testing additional samples; or - Obsolete the basic model and its derivatives.
+Please refer to section 3.9.2 for information on how compliance will be determined when testing additional samples; - Obsolete the basic model and its derivatives; or - Remove the tested input rate from the alternative input rate list in the Directory (only applicable for failures of electric storage models qualified using STEP 2.1.1.1.2).

-- 3.9.1.2 First Sample Failure with a Different Draw Pattern.
-If the FHR or Maximum GPM test has a failing result that gives the sample a different Draw Pattern, the Laboratory shall conduct the UEF test to the measured draw pattern.
-When the Participant is notified of a first sample certified rating failure that gives the sample a different Draw Pattern, the Participant has seven (7) calendar days to select one of the following options: - Test additional samples (up to 3).
+3.9.1.2 First Sample Failure with a Different Draw Pattern.
+For test failures that do not confirm the Draw Pattern, the Participant will be notified of a first sample certified rating failure.
+The Participant has seven (7) calendar days to select one of the following options:

+- Test additional samples (up to 3).
 The Participant shall establish the number of additional samples to be tested at the time of choosing this option (samples shall be available within the time frame and procedure allotted in Section 3 following notification of decision to AHRI via Manufacturer's Decision Form [MDF]).
-Please refer to section 3.9.2 for information on how compliance will be determined when testing additional samples; or - Obsolete the basic model and its derivatives.
-The Participant shall indicate whether the UEF test shall be conducted to the rated Draw Pattern or the measured Draw Pattern. - 3.9.2 Test Additional Samples Option.
+Please refer to section 3.9.2 for information on how compliance will be determined when testing additional samples; - Obsolete the basic model and its derivatives.
+The Participant shall indicate whether the UEF test shall be conducted to the rated Draw Pattern or the measured Draw Pattern; or - Remove the tested input rate from the alternative input rate list in the Directory (only applicable for failures of electric storage models qualified using STEP 2.1.1.1.2).

+3.9.2 Test Additional Samples Option.
 The Laboratory shall conduct the FHR or Maximum GPM test on the second sample.
 If the second sample FHR or Maximum GPM test is a passing result, the Laboratory shall conduct the UEF test on the second sample using the rated Draw Pattern.
 If the second sample UEF test is a passing result, testing shall cease and the unit shall be determined compliant.